 To put it frankly, some students are lazy and undisciplined and this is the source of their academic struggles.
 Academically, the jargon for this problem is “low motivation” and there are two good solutions for it: setting priorities, and teaching study skills.

-Time playing video games can be such a dead weight that little time is left for studying, no matter how one dices it.
-A recent study from Denison University in Ohio showed that video game use causes lower scores in reading and writing tests, as well as more numerous negative reports from teachers.
+Time playing video games can be such a dead weight that little time is left for studying.
+A recent study from Denison University showed that video game use causes lower scores in reading and writing tests, as well as more negative teacher reports.

 Parents can help these children by setting boundaries, such as restricting video-game-time to a more reasonable quantity.
 Of course, excessive video game use is only one example of poor priorities.
 Others distractions include television, mindless internet surfing, social media, and smartphones.

 Teach Your Child Study Skills

 Learning study skills is a concrete way to tackle low motivation.

-Such a student finally hits a course, probably in high school, that is beyond his or her natural skills, and the student struggles for the first time.
-In reality, this struggle is simply the manifestation of lurking problem – lack of study skills – that the student has been masking because he or she may have an IQ on the higher end of the bell curve.
+Such a student finally hits a course, probably in high school, that is beyond his or her natural skills and struggles for the first time.
+In reality, this struggle is the manifestation of lurking problem – lack of study skills – that the student has been masking because of an IQ on the higher end of the bell curve.

 Parents can find study skills courses online, or perhaps get help from a school guidance counselor.
 Some schools even have academic tracks that focus on teaching study skills.
-Student often enjoy applying study skills because it boosts their self-confidence.
+Students often enjoy applying study skills because it boosts their self-confidence.

-Make Sure Your Child Is Getting Proper Sleep & Diet
+Ensure Your Child Is Getting Proper Sleep & Diet

 Lack of sleep and a poor diet contribute to academic struggles.
 Make sure your child gets 9 to 9 ½ hours of sleep a night and has a proper diet.

 Some students struggle academically because of lack of sleep or a poor diet.
 Believe it or not, studies have shown that students who don’t get enough sleep get lower grades, fall asleep in class, and have issues with tardiness and attendance.

 Also, a good diet has been linked to positive academic performance.
-A recent study from the University of Alberta, in Canada, found that students who ate the proper of amounts of fruit, vegetables, protein and fiber, while avoiding caloric intake from saturated fat, did better on reading tests.
+A recent study from the University of Alberta, found that students who ate the proper of amounts of fruit, vegetables, protein, and fiber, while avoiding caloric intake from saturated fat, did better on reading tests.

-Push Past A Low Attention Span By Reading
+Improve Low Attention Span By Reading

 A student can improve his or her attention span by incrementally reading for longer periods of time.

 A student with a low attention span may experience something like a headache, or lightheadedness, after reading quietly for only five minutes.
 The student may have a hard time learning anything beyond that point.

 Within a few months, it is expected that such a student may be able to read smoothly for 30 to 45 minutes without taking a break.
-Such an increase in attention span will have a marked positive influence on academic grades.
+Such an increase in attention span will have a positive influence on academic grades.